The adrenal glands are two small triangle-shaped glands in the upper abdomen. One gland is located on top of each kidney.

 Conditions related to adrenal gland problems include:

-- Addison disease (also called adrenal insufficiency) -- disorder that occurs when the adrenal glands do not produce enough hormones
+- Addison disease, also called adrenal insufficiency -- an autoimmune disorder that causes the adrenal glands to not produce enough hormones

 - Cushing syndrome -- disorder that occurs when the body has a high level of the hormone cortisol